spcourse/python/en/loops/index.md

 <!-- TODO vervangen -->
 <!-- ![embed](https://player.vimeo.com/video/287247135) -->

 Within the set of instructions you can also use conditionals.
-For example, if you want the loop to go from 1 to 20, but want to only print the numbers that are larger than 15 or numbers if it is divisible by three you could use the following code:
+For example, if you want the loop to go from 1 to 20, but only want to print the numbers that are larger than 15 or divisible by three, you could use the following code:

     for number in range(1, 20):
         if number > 15: